 HeroService class token:

-This is especially convenient when we consider that most dependency values are provided by classes.
+This is especially convenient when you consider that most dependency values are provided by classes.

 What if the dependency value isn't a class?
-Sometimes the thing we want to inject is a string, function, or object.
+Sometimes the thing you want to inject is a span string, function, or object.

 Applications often define configuration objects with lots of small facts (like the title of the application or the address of a web API endpoint) but these configuration objects aren't always instances of a class.
 They can be object literals such as this one:

-We'd like to make this configuration object available for injection.
-We know we can register an object with a value provider.
+What if you'd like to make this configuration object available for injection?
+You know you can register an object with a value provider.

-But what should we use as the token?
+But what should you use as the token?

 There is no